 The employer is only responsible for the remaining 80% of the injury.
 Of the 12%, the employer is responsible for 9.6%.

 Example: Alicia works as a graphic designer and plays tennis twice a week.
 Over time she injures her right elbow.
-She files a cumulative trauma claim for a work injury.
+She files a cumulative injury claim for a work injury.

 Her doctor finds that Alicia’s elbow impairment of 7% is 50% from her graphic design work and 50% from weekly tennis.
 The employer is only responsible for half of her disability.

 Apportionment does not just come from prior injuries.
 An employer takes an injured worker as they find them.
 Anyone who starts a job may have a chronic medical condition such as arthritis or diabetes.

 Example: Jonah is a construction worker and files a claim for an injury to both knees.
 The med-legal doctor finds that 25% of Jonah’s knee problems are related to arthritis, which is unrelated to work.

 Jonah is overweight but when he was younger, he was a long-distance runner.
 The doctor believes both factors contribute to Jonah’s arthritis.

 Medical evidence is an important factor in determining apportionment.
 The ability to compare medical records from different time periods can show changes in a specific medical condition.